 Have you ever wanted to search through your Power BI measures, calculated columns or calculated tables for a specific function or table/column reference?
-Or export your DAX logic for documentation purposes?
+Or perhaps being able to export Power BI DAX measures for documentation purposes?
 If this is the case then this post is for you.

 As a Power BI dataset admin or author, keeping track of and documenting the data is an important task.
 However, keeping track of all the measures and DAX logic used in a dataset can be a burdensome task.
 Especially as the dataset grows over time.
 Plowing through hundreds or thousands of measures with complex logic, reused logic or multiple layers of references to other calculations can quickly get out of hand.

-In this post I will show you how to use Dynamic Management Views (DMVs) in DAX Studio to query and export measures and metadata about your DAX logic.
-You can then use this data to further analyze your logic and metadata in e.g. Excel
+In this post I will show you how to use Dynamic Management Views (DMVs) in DAX Studio to query and export Power BI DAX measures and metadata about your DAX measures.
+You can then use this data to further analyze your logic and metadata in the tool of your choice, e.g. Excel.

-DAX Studio is a third party tool for Tabular model development including Power BI.
-You can get it at daxstudio.org
+DAX Studio is a third party tool that allows for development and troubleshooting (and more) of analysis services tabular model, including Power BI datasets.

 DAX Studio is commonly described as the ultimate tool for writing, authoring and analyzing DAX queries.

-There are two ways to connect to your Power BI model from DAX Studio.
-You can choose to open DAX Studio directly and connect to an existing model.
-The model can be a Power BI desktop file or a model hosted on a Tabular server, e.g. a dataset hosted in a Power BI dataset (Premium or PPU – Premium per user is needed)
+There are two ways to connect to your Power BI dataset from DAX Studio.
+You can either choose to open DAX Studio directly and connect to an existing dataset.
+The model can be a Power BI desktop file or a model hosted on a Tabular server, e.g. a dataset hosted in a Power BI dataset (Premium or Premium per user is needed)

 You can also choose to open DAX Studio from Power BI External Tools ribbon.